 Replace outdated alarms with Kidde Worry-Free 10-year sealed battery alarms.

-Test alarms monthly.
+Test alarms weekly.

 Because CO weighs about the same as air, an alarm can be plugged into an outlet, placed on a table or shelf or mounted high on a wall.
 Refer to the user’s manual for installation instructions.